bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-7-static-vars-methods.rst

      }
    }

 Class (static) methods can access or change the values of class (static) variables and can call other class (static) methods.
 However, they cannot access or change the values of (non-static) instance variables or call (nont-static) instance methods without being passed an instance of the class via a parameter.
 For example, the main method which is static can call other static methods directly with or without the classname, but it cannot call instance methods without first creating an object.
-Try this below.
+Try this below to see "non-static variable or method cannot be referenced from a static context" errors.

 .. activecode:: staticmethods
   :language: java